-Between 2020 and 2024 the Council set ambitious tree planting targets, with plans to plant over 25000 new trees and whips in parks and open spaces.
+Between 2020 and 2024 the Council set ambitious tree planting targets, successfully planting over 25,000 new trees and whips in parks and open spaces.
 This formed one of the main ongoing targets set out in the Green Infrastructure Strategy.
-This was achieved by the end of 2024 with 694 new trees and whips being added to the site including 1 community grown tree donated by a local resident and planted in January 2025.